msftsecurityteam/linux_quake_terminal/README.md

 # linux_quake_terminal
-Quake-style scroll down terminal from top of desktop for Linux
+Quake-style scroll down terminal from top of desktop for Linux.
+This shellscript configures a terminal to "slide" down from the top of the desktop screen, slow enough to where you can see it scroll down like a "scroll" of paper being unfolded.
+Fans of Quake 2 will know what I'm talking about.

 ## Why?
 Why not?